khodzha/music_ex/README.md

 Outputs playlist to channel.

+> !skip

+Skips current song and goes to next one if present.

+> !clear

+Skips current song and removes playlist.

 ## Dependencies

 For this bot to work right, you must have [dca-rs] & [youtube-dl] in the path.